Though my heart isn't in it, following a summer road construction

 I had the idea that being a crew chief aboard a helicopter would

-give me all the thrills that I was seeking.
-Any thought that I could be wounded, killed or captured was nonexistent at this point in my life.
+I could be wounded, killed or captured was nonexistent at this point in

 Or perhaps it did exist, secretly: